 Okay, so I’ve shared how I feel about Black Friday shopping!
 I understand that not everybody wants to sit out on Black Friday.
 For some of you, it’s a family tradition where certain people always get together and enjoy doing some shopping.
 For others, there actually are some Black Friday deals that you’ve been saving for and need.
 I’ve had friends who needed a new tv and took advantage of a great Black Friday deal, saving over $400 on it!

-Black Friday shopping isn’t my jam, but I can totally see how it is for others!
-So you ready for some GREAT tips that will help you make the most out of your Black Friday shopping?!
-Follow these tips and I can promise that you’ll be successful while making sure that you don’t over-spend on unnecessary things.
+Black Friday shopping isn’t my jam, but I can totally see how it is for others.
+So, are you ready for some GREAT tips that will help you make the most out of your Black Friday shopping?!
+Follow these tips and I can promise that you’ll be successful while making sure you don’t over-spend on unnecessary things.